 - Use caution when connecting a USB device to an unknown computer or charger as it may become infected with malware.

-- Upon your return, immediately discontinue use of the devices.
-The hard drive of the devices should be reformatted, and the operating system and other related software reinstalled, or the device properly disposed of.
+- Upon your return, immediately discontinue the use of the devices.
+The hard drive of the devices should be reformatted, the operating system and other related software reinstalled, or the device properly disposed of.
 Contact your help desk or your local IT administrator to assist you.

 - Set Wi-Fi to “do not automatically connect to Wi-Fi” on all devices capable of wireless connections.

 - DO NOT update your computer while connected to a public or hotel wireless network.

 - Disable Bluetooth on your laptop, mobile phone, and other devices.

 - Set your mobile device to be wiped after 10 login attempts.
 Back up your device before traveling in case your device is wiped.